-Negative interest rates: If the UK enters into a recession in 2020-21, there is a small chance that the Bank of England could set its Bank Rate at or below zero, which is likely to feed through to negative interest rates on all low risk, short-term investment options.
-This situation already exists in some other European countries.
+Negative interest rates: The COVID-19 pandemic has increased the risk that the Bank of England will set its Bank Rate at, or below, zero, which is likely to feed through to negative interest rates on all low risk, short-term, investment options.
+Since investments cannot pay negative income, negative rates will be applied by reducing the value of investments.
 In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested.

 Strategy: The Council's investments have historically been placed in mainly short term bank and building society unsecured deposits and local and central government.
 However, investments may be made with any public or private sector organisations that meet the credit criteria detailed below.
-Given the increasing risk and very low returns from short-term unsecured bank investments, the Council will consider further diversifying into more secure and/or higher yielding asset classes during 2020-21 as appropriate in consultation with the Council's treasury management advisers.
+Given the increasing risk and very low returns from short-term unsecured bank investments, the Council will consider further diversifying into more secure and/or higher yielding asset classes during 2021-22, as appropriate, in consultation with the Council's treasury management advisers.
 The majority of the Council's surplus cash is currently invested in Money Market Funds (MMF) and with other local authorities but the Council will continue to look at investment options in line with the limits detailed below.